milodevhh/milodevhh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on S
+- 🔭 I’m currently working as SEO/SEA
 - 🌱 I’m currently learning coding with @neuefische
 - 👯 I’m looking to collaborate on work
 - 🤔 I’m looking for help with CSS